 A backflow prevention device is required on the cross-connection.
 A test is required each year by a qualified tester to ensure no connection will contaminate the District’s water system.
 If you do not have a cross-connection to the District public water system, please notify the District in writing so our records can be updated.

 It is the responsibility of the homeowner to contact a licensed testing service to schedule backflow prevention device testing.
-You must make sure the District receives a copy of the test report showing the device passes these tests
+Many of our patrons schedule their annual testing in the Spring when starting up their sprinkler systems.
+Please ask your tester to provide a copy of the test report to the Water District showing the device passes these tests.